1. Volunteer Service

 His elder brother, Philip, emigrated in 1928 to become a farmer in Kenya whilst Stephen and his brother William were intended to take over the running of the family business.
 War, however, was to intervene.

 At 11 a.m. on September 3rd 1939 Prime Minister Chamberlain declared war with Germany as from 5 p.m. that day.
 Within twenty four hours the RAF bombed German warships at the entrance to the Kiel Canal.
 The war in Europe was to continue until May 8th 1945 while hostilities against Japan were to continue until VJ day on 2nd September.
 In those fateful six years an estimated 55 million lives were lost.
 RAF Bomber Command lost 55,573 crew members .
+In addition, bomber crews who flew from bases outside Britain also suffered significant losses.
 Just one of those who perished was Stephen Fraser Smith.

 By 1940 Britain had experienced the "phoney war" and it was becoming increasingly obvious that the country might be invaded.
 There were calls for a defence force to be established (later to become known as the Local Defence Volunteers then the Home Guard).
 The Battle of France officially ended when Prime Minister Winston Churchill, in his famous "This was their finest hour" speech in June, went on to say that "I expect that the Battle of Britain is about to begin".